anthonylouismorton/Code-201/reading-notes/prep-1.md

 How will you raise concerns to members who are not adequately contributing?
 - Send them to King George IV (I've seen his hands, they are really big)
-- Confront the person personally.
+- Confront the person personally (one on one).
 Maybe they don't understand they are not adequately contributing and just need a little bump

 How and when will you escalate the conflict if your resolution attempts are unsuccessful?
-- If the issue still peresits, have a group meeting to discuss the issue
+- If the issue still peresits, have a group meeting to discuss the issue with the offending party
 - If all else fails, get faculty involved

 Communication Plan